 In the event of a conflict between this document and the Distribution License or regulatory codes issued by the OEB, or the Energy Competition Act, 1998 (the “Act”), the provisions of the Act, the Distribution License and associated regulatory codes shall prevail in the order of priority indicated above.
 If there is a conflict between a Connection Agreement with a Customer and these Conditions of Service, these Conditions of Service shall govern.

-When planning and designing for electricity service, Customers and their agents must refer to all applicable provincial and Canadian electrical codes, and all other applicable federal, provincial, and municipal laws, regulations, codes and by-laws to also ensure compliance with their requirements.
+When planning and designing for electricity service, Customers and their agents must refer to all applicable provincial and Canadian electrical codes, and all other applicable federal, provincial, and municipal laws, Regulations, codes and by-laws to also ensure compliance with their requirements.
 Without limiting to the foregoing, the work shall be conducted in accordance with the latest edition of the Ontario Occupational Health and Safety Act (OHSA), the Regulations for Construction Projects and the harmonized Electric Utility Safety Association (IHSA) rulebook.

 1.3 Interpretations